Chart Color Schemes

 An assessment of population growth drivers in Watsonia North reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the estimated population of the Watsonia North statistical area (Lv2) is around 3,883 people.
-This reflects an increase of 84 individuals since the 2021 Census, which reported a population of 3,799 people in the area.
-The current resident population estimate of 3,870, obtained from AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and address validation since the Census date, indicates a population density ratio of 2,677 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration contributed approximately 51.0% of overall population gains during recent periods in the Watsonia North (SA2).
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+As of Feb 2026, the estimated population of Watsonia North is around 3,883, reflecting an increase of 84 people since the 2021 Census.
+This change was inferred from AreaSearch's estimation of a resident population of 3,870 based on their analysis of ABS ERP data released in Jun 2024 and address validation since the Census date.
+The suburb's population density is approximately 2,677 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch assessments.
+Overseas migration contributed around 51.0% of overall population gains during recent periods.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections adjusted to SA2 levels for areas not covered by this data.

 Frequently Asked Questions - Population